What is Nirodha?

 The grammar of the term

-Nirodha is built from the prefix ni (down, into, within) and the verbal root rudh (to obstruct, to restrain, to enclose) — the literal image is of a containment from below or within, the closing of a movement back into the ground from which it had risen.
+Nirodha is built from the prefix ni (down, into, within) and the verbal root rudh (to obstruct, to restrain, to enclose).
+The literal image is of a movement being closed back into the ground from which it had risen.
 The Sanskrit and the Pāli share the form.
-The term operates as a technical noun across two of the major contemplative-theoretical corpora of the Indian world.
-In the [Yoga Sūtras](lexicon:yoga-sutras) of Patañjali it names the settling of *citta*–*vṛtti* — the modifications of the inner cognitive instrument — under which the text's foundational claim is stated: yogaś citta-vṛtti-nirodhaḥ (I.2), yoga is the cessation of the modifications of mind-stuff.
-The whole eight-limbed *aṣṭāṅga* the Sūtras lay out is the curriculum the second sūtra names the goal of.
-In the Buddhist corpus the term operates inside the analytic architecture of the Four Noble Truths.
-Dukkha-nirodha — the cessation of *dukkha* — is the third of the four truths, the prognosis in the medical structure the Buddha laid out at the Deer Park in Sarnath.
-The first truth names the symptom; the second names the cause (samudaya — the arising of craving conditioned by ignorance); the third names the prognosis (nirodha — the cessation is possible, and is what *nirvāṇa* names); the fourth names the treatment (magga — the Eightfold Path).
-The shared grammar across the two corpora is operative: a movement the practitioner is presently engaged in can be brought to a stop, and the path is the discipline under which the stopping becomes lived rather than merely conceived.
+The term operates as a technical noun in two major contemplative traditions of the Indian world.
+In the [Yoga Sūtras](lexicon:yoga-sutras) of Patañjali, it names the settling of *citta*-*vṛtti*: the text's foundational claim is yogaś citta-vṛtti-nirodhaḥ (I.2), meaning yoga is the cessation of the modifications of mind-stuff.
+The whole eight-limbed *aṣṭāṅga* the Sūtras lay out is the curriculum that second sūtra names the goal of.
+In the Buddhist corpus, the term operates inside the Four Noble Truths.
+Dukkha-nirodha is the third truth.
+The Buddha laid out the four truths in a medical structure at the Deer Park in Sarnath: the first truth names the symptom; the second names the cause (samudaya, the arising of craving conditioned by ignorance); the third names the prognosis (cessation is possible, and *nirvāṇa* is what that cessation names); and the fourth names the treatment (magga, the Eightfold Path).

 The Yogic register

-In the Yoga Sūtras, nirodha names the operative goal of the entire eight-limbed curriculum.
-The architecture is engineered so that the prior limbs make the settling possible at the inner stages: the *yamas* and *niyamas* set the ethical and dispositional floor; *āsana* and *prāṇāyāma* prepare the body and the breath; *pratyāhāra* withdraws the senses from their ordinary objects; the inner three limbs (*dhāraṇā*, *dhyāna*, *samādhi*) work on the modifications directly.
-The nirodha the second sūtra names is not the production of a vacant cognitive field but the dropping of the misidentification of the witness with the moving content — the classical commentary is unambiguous on this point.
-The text's metaphysical scaffolding is the Sāṃkhya dualism, under which *citta* and its *vṛttis* are both on the *prakṛti* side of the cosmological cut, and the recognition the curriculum produces is *kaivalya* — the disentanglement of *puruṣa* from what it had been mistaken for.
-The Vyāsa commentary on I.2 distinguishes two grades of nirodha: vyutthāna-nirodha, the settling of grosser modifications that occurs at the lower stages of *samādhi*, and nirodha-pariṇāma, the deeper structural shift in citta under which the field itself becomes available rather than only its momentary calmings.
+In the Yoga Sūtras, nirodha names the goal the eight-limbed curriculum is built around.
+The eight limbs are ordered toward it: the *yamas* and *niyamas* set the ethical floor; *āsana* and *prāṇāyāma* prepare the body and breath; *pratyāhāra* withdraws the senses; and the inner three limbs (*dhāraṇā*, *dhyāna*, *samādhi*) work on the modifications directly.
+What nirodha names is not a blank cognitive field.
+It is the dropping of the misidentification of the witness with the moving content of mind.
+The classical commentary is clear on this point.
+The metaphysical scaffolding is Sāṃkhya dualism, in which *citta* and its *vṛttis* are both on the *prakṛti* side of the cosmological cut.
+What the curriculum produces is *kaivalya*: the disentanglement of *puruṣa* from what it had been mistaken for.
+The Vyāsa commentary on I.2 distinguishes two grades.
+Vyutthāna-nirodha is the settling of grosser modifications at the lower stages of *samādhi*.
+Nirodha-pariṇāma is the deeper structural shift in citta under which the field itself becomes available, not just momentarily calm.

 The Buddhist register